EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ```

 Now we add steps to process the text of the complaints; we use **textrecipes** to handle the `consumer_complaint_narrative` variable.
 First we tokenize the text to words with `step_tokenize()`.
 By default this uses `tokenizers::tokenize_words()`.
-Before we calculate tf-idf we use `step_tokenfilter()` to only keep the 1000 most frequent tokens, to avoid creating too many variables in our first model.
+Before we calculate tf-idf\index{tf-idf} we use `step_tokenfilter()` to only keep the 1000 most frequent tokens, to avoid creating too many variables in our first model.
 To finish, we use `step_tfidf()` to compute tf-idf.

 ```r